isard-vdi/isard-vdi.github.io/index.md

 #### Future lines and roadmap

+We are currently developing new features and continuosly testing it in a real production environtment.
+Remote organization access and intensive 3D rendering (among other features) are being tested.

 #### Success story

+Our organization bet two years ago for our proposal to implement a system of virtual desks.
+We evaluated the existing systems in the market and verified that they were not perfectly adapted to the educational environment.

+It was then when we created a proof of concept with KVM in linux that turned out to be successful.

+In September of 2015 we managed to put into operation a first version of the software with an infrastructure fully assembled and optimized by us, since the costs had to be extremely reduced compared to the existing commercial systems.

+Teachers and students soon adopted this solution as it provided them with a greater degree of autonomy and agility.
+Only with the mouth-ear we manage to reach the spectacular numbers of use that we have in our organization.

-We are currently developing new features and continuosly testing it in a real production environtment with more than 900 users and more than 1400 virtual desktops in system using it.
++ Our current production environtment has more than 800 users and 1400 virtual desktops.
++ We have teachers and students using it in a day basis seamlesly in classrooms around buildings.
++ We managed to maintain a very low costs

+In 2016 we focused all our efforts on a solid and versatile software that materialized in IsardVDI, a software thought from the requirements of the educational system.

 ### Authors
 + Josep Maria Viñolas Auquer